BMW-lab-MSU/drone_lidar_spec/specs/README.md

 - `--output_folder` (optional): The path to the directory where the spectrograms will be saved.
 If not specified, the script will save the spectrograms in the `spectrograms` folder.
 - `--range_bins` (required): Specifies the range of bins to process.
 You can specify a single bin (e.g., `120`) or a range of bins (e.g., `0-10`).
 - `--n_pixels` (optional): The number of pixels around the ground truth frequency for the bounding box.
 The default value is `40`.
+- `--filter_order` (optional): The order of the high pass filter, if applying a filter.

 ## Directory Structure 📁